Course Outline

 Goal:

-You will undertake a practical skills assessment in the week 3 tutorial.
+You will undertake a practical skills assessment during on-campus time.

 Format: